-The production tests were conducted before the reception tests to avoid any cross-effects (Laufer & Goldstein, 2004; Schmitt, 2010; Webb, 2005).
-The tests of word use (collocations and grammatical functions) were given first, followed by the tests of word meaning (form-meaning links and associations) and, finally, the tests of word form (word parts and written forms).
-The tests were administered across three days to avoid test fatigue.
-Cross-test effects were minimized by not telling the participants that tests using the same target words were to take place over the next few days.
-Therefore, participants might have known there were three days of tests, but they did not know that the same words were tested across days.
+The production tests were administered before the reception tests to eliminate any cross-effects (Laufer & Goldstein, 2004; Schmitt, 2010; Webb, 2005).
+The word use tests (i.e., collocations and grammatical functions) were administered first, then the word meaning tests (i.e., form-meaning links and associations), and lastly, the word form tests (i.e., word parts and written forms).
+The test administration was given across three days to evade test weariness.
+The participants were uninformed that tests using the same target words would take place over the next days, which diminished the cross-test effects.
+Therefore, participants knew that there would be three days of testing, but they were unaware that the exact words would be examined across days.

 ANALYSIS

-All voluntary participants were required to complete 12 tests, and any participant who did not complete all twelve tests gave patterned answers to multiple-choice tests or handed in blank tests or tests with over 50% missing data were excluded from the analysis.
-A paired-samples t-test was used to determine any significant differences between test performances.
-An ANOVA was also used to detect significant differences in all within-subject variables.
-Second, a correlation analysis was used to examine the relationships between various word dimensions.
-Implication Scaling (IS) was used to estimate the acquisition difficulty for different word dimensions.
-The IS can establish systematically hierarchical relationships between variables (Rickford, 2002), and it was used to make predictions about how the various word dimensions are acquired.
-Next, an effect size analysis was used to examine the strength of the effect when it was found in the population.
-Finally, Structural Equation Modeling (SEM) was used to examine the hypothesized model of the relationships between various word dimensions.
-SEM explains the theoretical models that establish relationships among several variables and concurrently examine the entire set of relationships among these variables.
-This hypothesized model represents vocabulary as a general, underlying latent construct, including written form, word part, form-meaning link, association, collocation, and grammatical function at both reception and production, as shown in Figure 1.
+All voluntary participants were asked to take 12 tests.
+Any participant who did all tests incompletely, made patterned answers to multiple-choice tests, turned in blank tests, or had over 50% unfinished tests, was disqualified from the analysis.
+The mean, skewness, kurtosis, and standard deviation in single variables were first used to assess univariate normality, and multivariate normality of all variables was also detected.
+A paired-samples t-test was then used to determine any significant differences between receptive and productive test performances.
+A repeated-measures ANOVA was further used to detect significant differences in all test performances regarding the same words used across all of them.A correlation analysis was done to analyze the relationships between various word aspects.
+Next, an analysis of effect size was used to scrutinize the strength of the effect of knowledge differences and correlations when it was found in the population.

+An analysis of Implication Scaling (IS) was used to approximate the acquisition difficulty for different word aspects.
+The IS can establish systematically hierarchical relationships between variables (Guttman, 1944; Rickford, 2002), and it was used to predictabout how the various word aspects are achieved.
+Lastly, Structural Equation Modeling (SEM) was used to examine the hypothesized model of the relationships between various word aspects.
+SEM explains the theoretical models that foundrelationships among various variables and concurrently examine the entire set of relationships among these variables.
+It analyzes the strength of any path in the model’s relationship and creates a set of model fit indixes that indicate how well the data fit the model.
+While the IS showed information about the difficult hierarchy of the word aspects, the SEM indicated how these aspects were related to each other as an entire construct of word knowledge.
+The use of latent variables permits the relationships between variables to be evaluated without measurement error (Tannenbaum, Torgesen, & Wagner, 2006).
+Therefore, it can arrange for a precise illustration of the relationships between the aspects of word knowledge.
+This hypothesized model signifies word knowledge as a general, underlying latent construct, comprising written form, word part, form-meaning link, association, collocation, and grammatical function at both reception and production, as shown in Figure 3.
+SEM was used to analyze this conceptualization.

 RESULTS

-As shown in Table 1, the descriptive statistics indicate that the participants knew approximately 62.58% of the items and that scores on the receptive test of a dimension were higher than scores on the productive test.
+As shown in Table 1, the descriptive statistics indicate that the participants knew roughly 62.58% of the items, and they scored higher on the receptive test of an aspect than its productive test.

 TABLE 1.
 Descriptive statistics for all word tests